Required for all Louisiana Active Certificate Holders (Licensees) after initial year of license or reinstatement.

 - 20 hours: Completion of Credentialing Exam

-The CPE requirement for the rolling two-year period beginning January 1, 2017 and ending December 31, 2018 must equal at least 80 hours.
-The CPE requirement for the rolling two-year period beginning January 1, 2018 and ending December 31, 2019 must equal at least 80 hours. (see CPE FAQs for 2018)
+The CPE requirement for the rolling two-year period beginning January 1, 2022 and ending December 31, 2023 must equal at least 80 hours.
+The CPE requirement for the rolling two-year period beginning January 1, 2023 and ending December 31, 2024 must equal at least 80 hours.

-Ideally, each CPA should earn 40 hours annually to remain current with ever-changing professional standards and maintain professionally competency.
+Ideally, each CPA should earn 40 hours annually to remain current with the rapidly ever-changing professional standards and maintain professionally competency.

 CPE must consist of a formal program of learning, which contributes directly to a CPA’s professional knowledge and professional competence.

-Chapter 13 of the Board Rules [CPE Rules – Chapter 13] covers the CPE requirements that all licensed Louisiana CPAs and CPE sponsors must follow in order to have the CPE qualify for credit.
+Chapter 13 of the Board Rules covers the CPE requirements that all licensed Louisiana CPAs and CPE sponsors must follow in order to have the CPE qualify for credit.
 Sponsors and licensees should become familiar with these rules and requirements.

 The Board does not have a “pre-approval” or “registration” process for sponsors and does not pre-approve CPE (with the exception of the required ethics course when required).
 The CPE submitted by CPAs is subject to review or audit by the Board staff after the reporting period and may be disallowed if the requirements are not satisfied.
 Sponsors are also subject to review.
 Board personnel are knowledgeable with regard to CPE, but may not always be able to provide final conclusions in advance as to the acceptability of a CPE course or sponsor.